whocov/whoforecast/README.md

 ## Preamble

-This is an experimental package to run nowcasting and forecasting analysis and create a report output. ***Please note that the user of this package is responsible for ensuring that any maps they produce fuffil WHO legal standards.***
+This is an experimental package to run nowcasting and forecasting analysis and create a report output. ***Please note that the user of this package is responsible for the outputs and these are not WHO endorsed.***

 ***THIS APP IS CURRENTLY IN EARLY DEVELOPMENT - PLEASE LOG A GITHUB ISSUE OR CONTACT THE AUTHORS FOR ANY ISSUES***